semaphore-protocol/.github/profile/README.md

 > **Warning**
 > Any pull requests are more than welcome, but remember to create an issue first!

-#### Are you already using Semaphore for your project?

-You can add your project in our [community projects](https://github.com/semaphore-protocol/community-projects) repo!

 #### Who are we?

 Semaphore is part of [Privacy & Scaling Explorations](https://appliedzkp.org/) (PSE), a multidisciplinary team supported by the Ethereum Foundation.
 PSE explores new use cases for zero knowledge proofs and other cryptographic primitives.